-Bluebird K7 returns to Coniston Water next month for a week-long festival marking the 70th anniversary of Donald Campbell’s first world water speed record on the lake.
-The event runs from Monday 11 May to Sunday 17 May 2026, with the jet hydroplane set to reach speeds of up to 150mph on the same stretch of water where Campbell first broke the record in 1956.
+Bluebird K7 returns to Coniston Water on Monday 11 May for a week-long festival marking the 70th anniversary of Donald Campbell’s first world water speed record on the lake.
+The event runs from 11 to 17 May 2026, with the jet hydroplane set to reach speeds of up to 150mph on the same stretch of water where Campbell first broke the record in 1956.

-Ken Warby’s son Beau Warby will pilot K7, while Malcolm Campbell’s Blue Bird K3 has also been confirmed for the festival, and is capable of running in conditions that would ground K7.
+Dave Warby will pilot K7, with RAF flight instructor DJ Gibbs serving as reserve pilot later in the week when released from active duty.
+Malcolm Campbell’s Blue Bird K3 has also been confirmed for the festival, and is capable of running in conditions that would ground K7.

 What You Will See